History

 The Symphony has gone on tours across California, playing for high schools and enjoying the culture of such centers as San Francisco, Los Angeles and San Diego.
 In 2012, the orchestra embarked on its first tour out of the state, performing as the showcase ensemble of the Washington DC International Music Festival in the Kennedy Center for the Performing Arts, and in 2016, the orchestra completed its first international tour, to Central Europe.
 See our Tours page for more information.

 During the 2020-2021 season, the Symphony adapted to the Covid pandemic by rehearsing in separate groups (strings inside, winds outside, players at home) and producing video concerts.
-Check out our YouTube channel to see the results of this massive re-tooling effort.
+Check out our YouTube channel to see some results of this massive re-tooling effort.